 - I love this dish over egg noodles.
 Rice or mashed potatoes are great for soaking up that delicious sauce, too.

 - Top sirloin delivers a big beefy flavor while still being tender AND economical.
 A win all around.
+You can substitute ground beef, if you’d like.

 - I buy the mushrooms already sliced to make this recipe even easier.